gousiosg/pullreqs/README.md

 ## Installation and configuration

 You only need the following in case you want to regenerate (or generate more) the data files used for the analysis.
-The data files used in the paper can be found in `data/*.csv`.
+The data files used in the various papers can be found in `data/*.csv`.

 Make sure that Ruby 1.9.3 is installed on your machine.
 You can try [RVM](https://rvm.io/), if it is not.
 Then, it should suffice